OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Appointment_Scheduling.md

  **Configuration:** Decide whether the participants are allowed to select only one or several appointments and whether the names of the participants are visible for other participants.
-In the case of "Enrollment", you can also define whether the coach must confirm the appointment.
+In the case of "Appointment booking", you can also define whether the organizer have to confirm the appointment.

  **Organizer:** Define here who will be displayed as the organizer of the event.